-Christina Román is a San Diego-based full-time freelance writer and has been for 30 years.
-She launched her travel blog, Explore Now or Never, in January 2018 to inspire other mid-life professionals to see the world now... not to wait until retirement.
-It's possible to do both!
+Román is a San Diego-based full-time freelance writer and has been for 30 years.
+She launched her travel blog Explore Now or Never in January 2018 to inspire other mid-life professionals to see the world now…not wait until retirement.
+It’s possible to do both!
 She mostly travels with her research scientist husband.

 TA: How many years have you been traveling and what got you hooked?